codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 **Let's take an example, see below:**

-There are 4 connected components, **largest one is '1, let's focus on it** :
+There are 4 connected components, **largest one holds label '1, let's focus on it** :

 <p align="center">
   <img src="images/labeling_example.png" width="256" title="Labeled connected component">